 The more of a high risk applicant you are, the higher your life insurance premiums will be.
-This why buying life insurance with high blood pressure can drive your premiums up.
+This is why buying life insurance with high blood pressure can drive your premiums up.

 During the medical exam, you’ll be asked a variety of questions about your family health history, your lifestyle and your drug and alcohol use.
-Also, your height, weight, pulse and blood pressure will be measured.
+Also, your height, weight, pulse and blood pressure will be measured on the spot.

 Roughly one in every three adults suffers from some degree of high blood pressure.
-Unfortunately, this affects not only your health but also your ability to purchase life insurance.
+This equates to more than 75 million Americans falling into this category.
+Unfortunately, this affects not only your health, but also your ability to purchase life insurance.

-High Blood Pressure Explained
+High Blood Pressure Explained, And The Associated Risks

 High blood pressure is a relatively common condition, but it doesn’t mean it’s one which should be taken lightly.
 Left untreated, high blood pressure leads to heart failure or heart disease, a stroke, or even kidney failure and other health issues.